 Frank Lampard won three Premier League titles, four FA Cups and two League Cups with Chelsea, but it’s the Champions League which provided him with both the biggest highlight and regret of his career.

-The 39-year-old did not hesitate, though, when we asked for the best moment of his career.
+Yet despite everything he achieved with the Blues, not to mention the 106 caps he won for England, Lampard did not hesitate when we asked for the best moment of his career.